Like everything in early childhood, the ability to read doesn’t come all at once.

 Stage 4: The Fluent, Comprehending Reader

-This is when reading starts to get interesting.
-Readers in this stage use reading to acquire new ideas, gain knowledge, experience feelings and more — not simply for the sake of improving reading skill.
-Because kids in this phase are competent and confident readers, they are able to gain more from the text than they did previously.
+Students in this phase are competent and confident readers, so they are able to gain more from the text than they did previously.

 Stage 5: The Expert Reader